 Resource management tools allow you to better track your team’s development including hard and soft skills, project experience, and certifications.
-Having greater insight into your team’s development allows you to present them with opportunities for career growth instead of your team member’s having to ask.
+Having greater insight into your team’s development will enable you to present them with opportunities for career growth instead of your team members having to ask.
 This can help to show your team that not only do you value the work they’re doing, but also that you see a promising future for them within your company.
-This can result in not only your employee engagement, but also your retention rates.
+This can result in not only your employee engagement but also your retention rates.
 Read this article for useful tips for developing your existing team.

 Resource management is one of the few processes that touch every department in a construction company.
 Your workforce impacts everything you do.
 Continuing to manage your workforce in a series of spreadsheets or software not built for the complex nature of construction can prevent you from properly tracking your team and monitoring their career development.
 Tools like Bridgit Bench can be an absolute game changer for operations and human resources when it comes to managing your workforce and help gain a competitive edge when it comes to recruitment and closing skills gaps.